Carrington Coal Terminal

 Carrington Coal Terminal is one of two terminals at the coal export facility operated by Port Waratah Coal Services Limited (PWCS) at the Port of Newcastle, New South Wales, Australia.
 In addition to the Carrington terminal, PWCS also operates the Kooragang Coal Terminal on the other side of the South Channel of the Hunter River.
 Each terminal includes equipment for delivery and storage of coal to the terminal, and for loading the coal onto transport vessels.

-The Carrington coal terminal began operating in 1976 with an initial shiploading capacity of 16 million tonnes per year.
-It has grown to an annual capacity of 25 million tonnes.
-The terminal has berth space for two vessels up to a maximum of 180,000 dwt, with two shiploaders operating at 2500 tons per hour.
-The terminal is part of the Hunter Valley Coal chain, a chain of coal delivery from mines in the Hunter Valley to the Port of Newcastle, and can accept either road or rail coal deliveries.
+The Carrington Coal terminal is located at the Port of Newcastle, New South Wales, Australia.
+It is part of the Hunter Valley Coal chain, a chain of coal delivery from mines in the Hunter Valley to the Port of Newcastle.
+It can accept either road or rail coal deliveries.
 The port of Newcastle is the world's largest coal export port.

 - Annual Capacity (Tonnes): 25 million